Doctors Note Logo

 Inside Knee Pain?
 Why Your MCL Is Failing & Medically-Approved Next Steps

-Inside knee pain is often due to an MCL strain or tear that typically heals with conservative care; start RICE for 48 to 72 hours, consider a hinged brace for moderate injuries, begin guided physical therapy, and see a clinician if pain, swelling, or instability persist since surgery is rarely needed for isolated MCL tears.
+Inside knee pain is most often caused by an MCL (medial collateral ligament) strain or tear, which usually heals with conservative care.
+Begin RICE (rest, ice, compression, elevation) for the first 48–72 hours, consider a hinged knee brace for moderate injuries, and start guided physical therapy.
+See a clinician if pain, swelling, or instability persist—surgery is rarely required for isolated MCL tears.

 answer background